jameswestgate/isomorphic-js/readme.md

-Isomorphic Javascript
+Isomorphic Mustache
 =====================

-A set of examples demonstrating how Mustache can be used to create an isomorphic programming stack without sacrificing developer happiness, productivity or user experience.
+A set of examples demonstrating how Mustache templating could be used to create an isomorphic programming stack without sacrificing developer happiness, productivity or user experience.